giogimic/District-Zero/README.md

 2. Create your feature branch
 3. Commit your changes
 4. Push to the branch
-5. Create a Pull Request
+5. Create a new Pull Request

-## Support

-For support, please open an issue in the GitHub repository.